 The Louise and Bernard Palitz Gallery

-Join the staff of the Syracuse University Art Museum for a reception celebrating the newly opened exhibition Art For Social Change.
-Listen to Susan Wadley (Professor Emeritus, Anthropology) and Melissa Yuen (Interim Chief Curator) present a gallery talk on the exhibition and mingle with friends and alumni over snacks and cocktails.
+Join Julia Neufeld, G'24, curator of the exhibition "Space and the Sacred: Letterio Calapai’s Prints" and staff of the Syracuse University Art Museum for a gallery talk on the newly installed exhibition, and stay to mingle with friends and alumni over snacks and cocktails.

 Stay connected to the Palitz Gallery and Art Museum exhibitions and programming by joining our mailing list!